Wakefield Memorial High School: Performing arts

 The Drama Club, which is headed by English and theatre teacher William Karvouniaris, puts on three productions each year: a musical piece in the fall, a 40-minute piece in the winter (which they bring to the Massachusetts High School Drama Guild One-Act Festival), and a play in the spring.
 (This order changed as of 2017–2018 school year.)
 The spring 2017 musical Joseph and the Amazing Technicolor Dreamcoat earned a MET Musical Award for set design and props management.

 In 2018, The Drama Club's Fest Piece (Anatomy of Gray) moved into the semifinals of the METG Festival.
 In 2018, the fall musical production of Fiddler on the Roof received seven MET award nominations, winning two.
 In 2023 their production of Annie received nominations for Best Supporting Actress and Achievement in Costume Design.

 WMHS has an active choral program, including three curricular choruses and two extracurricular a cappella groups called Voices of Steel and Mic Drop.
 Voices of Steel is an auditioned and competitive group.

 In summer 2010, the Drama Club participated in the American High School Theatre Festival at the Fringe Festival in Edinburgh Festival Fringe, one of the largest performing arts festivals in the world.
 The Drama Club was accepted after a representative for AHSTF saw their February 2008 performance of Cymbeline at the Massachusetts High School Drama Guild One-Act Festival.
 At The Fringe, the club performed an original play by Emily Holmes, Pandora's Book.

 Both the Chamber Singers and Warrior Marching Band have performed the National Anthem at Fenway Park.

+In December of 2015, the Wakefield High School Winter Percussion ensemble would be offered as an extracurricular.

 In March 2016, the Wakefield High School Winter Guard team won first place in their division at the 2016 NESBA winter guard finals.
 The team had an undefeated regular season as well.